sonata-project/SonataClassificationBundle/UPGRADE-4.0.md

 ## Removed media previews

-The media features were removed, to resolve internal ciruclar dependency issues.
+The media features were removed, to resolve internal circular dependency issues.
 If you still need these, please have a look at the [ClassificationMediaBundle](https://github.com/sonata-project/SonataClassificationMediaBundle).